zama-ai/concrete/docs/application-tutorial/game_of_life.md

 ### Technical Explanations

 A blog is currently in the process of being written, and a link will be added here when it is available.
-In the meantime, some comments can be found in the code.
+In the meantime, explanations can be found in the code.